A resource for reporters covering elections

-Experts from Wayne State University's Department of Political Science are ready to help reporters interpret campaign and election happenings, and to help explain the sometimes complex hot-button issues facing the state of Michigan this election year.
+Experts from Wayne State University are ready to help reporters interpret campaign and election happenings, and to help explain the sometimes complex hot-button issues facing the state of Michigan this election year.
 The WSU Public Relations staff are available to get media in contact with a university expert:

 Jeffrey Grynaviski is an associate professor of political science.
 He is an authority on congressional party activities, voter behavior and congressional election strategies.
 Grynaviski is prepared to talk about American political parties, the U.S. Congress, electoral politics and quantitative research methods.

 Frederic Pearson is a professor of political science.
 He is a Gershenson Distinguished Research Professor and twice Senior Fulbright Scholar (UK and Netherlands).
 Pearson is ready to discuss international politics and conflict, international economic analysis, political and civil conflict analysis, and peacemaking, peacekeeping and peacebuilding.

 Susan Fino is a professor of American government, Constitutional law, and Constitutional rights and liberties.
 Fino is prepared to talk about public law, American Constitutional law, Constitutional rights and liberties, administrative law, and state supreme courts.

 Liette Gidlow is a professor of history.
 She is an authority on U.S. politics since the Civil War, with an emphasis on women's suffrage and the 19th Amendment, voting rights and voter turnout, African American electoral politics, and racial and gender dynamics in elections.

 Marjorie Sarbaugh-Thompson is a professor of political science.
 She is prepared to discuss term limits, legislative oversight of the executive branch and state legislatures.

 Brady Baybeck, associate professor of political science, is available to discuss public policy and elections.